History of Poland during the Piast dynasty: Mieszko I and the adoption of Christianity in Poland (c. 960–992)

 Initially a pagan, Mieszko I was the first ruler of the Polans tribal union known from contemporary written sources.
-A detailed account of aspects of Mieszko's early reign was given by Ibrâhîm ibn Ya`qûb, a Jewish traveler, according to whom Mieszko was one of four Slavic "kings" established in central and southern Europe in the 960s.
-In 965, Mieszko, who was allied with Boleslaus I, Duke of Bohemia at the time, married the duke's daughter Doubravka, a Christian princess.
+A detailed account of aspects of Mieszko's early reign was given by Ibrahim ibn Yaqub, a Jewish traveler, according to whom Mieszko was one of four Slavic "kings" established in central and southern Europe in the 960s.
+In 965, Mieszko, who was allied with Boleslaus I, Duke of Bohemia at the time, married the duke's daughter Doubravka of Bohemia, a Christian princess.
 Mieszko's conversion to Latin Christianity followed on 14 April 966, an event known as the Baptism of Poland that is considered to be the founding event of the Polish state.
 In the aftermath of Mieszko's victory over a force of the Velunzani in 967, which was led by Wichmann, the first missionary bishop was appointed: Jordan, bishop of Poland.
 The action counteracted the intended eastern expansion of the Magdeburg Archdiocese, which was established at about the same time.

 Mieszko's state had a complex political relationship with the German Holy Roman Empire, as Mieszko was a "friend", ally and vassal of Holy Roman Emperor Otto I and paid him tribute from the western part of his lands.
 Mieszko fought wars with the Polabian Slavs, the Czechs, Margrave Gero of the Saxon Eastern March in 963–964 and Margrave Odo I of the Saxon Eastern March in 972 in the Battle of Cedynia.
 The victories over Wichmann and Odo allowed Mieszko to extend his Pomeranian possessions west to the vicinity of the Oder River and its mouth.
 After the death of Otto I, and then again after the death of Holy Roman Emperor Otto II, Mieszko supported Henry the Quarrelsome, a pretender to the imperial crown.
-After the death of Doubravka in 977, Mieszko married Oda von Haldensleben, daughter of Dietrich, Margrave of the Northern March, ca. 980.
-When fighting the Czechs in 990, Mieszko was helped by the Holy Roman Empire.
+After the death of Doubravka in 977, Mieszko married Oda of Haldensleben, daughter of Dietrich, Margrave of the Northern March, c.
+980. When fighting the Czechs in 990, Mieszko was helped by the Holy Roman Empire.
 By about the year 990, when Mieszko I officially submitted his country to the authority of the Holy See (Dagome iudex), he had transformed Poland into one of the strongest powers in central-eastern Europe.